 Churn-Method Tips for Success

-Listen, I want you to be successful at making sorbet with a sorbet/ice cream maker.
+Listen, I want you to be successful at making sorbet with an ice cream maker.
 Making sorbet this way is not difficult, but there are a few things you need to take seriously in order to get it right.
 Sorbet with large ice crystals or a soupy consistency is what you want to avoid.

-- Re-read the manufacturer’s directions for your particular sorbet/ice cream maker especially if you haven’t used it in a while.
+- Re-read the manufacturer’s directions for your particular ice cream maker especially if you haven’t used it in a while.

 - Always start with a fully frozen canister so the liquid coolant surrounding the canister is frozen solid.
 Shake the canister, if you hear sloshing, then it isn’t ready.
 Pre-freezing the canister will take between 12 to 24 hours.
 Your freezer should be set to 0ºF or lower; place the canister in the back of your freezer where it is colder.